Skip to Content

 We have been monitoring for PFAS since 2013.
 PFAS compounds have not been detected in the treated drinking water.

-We will continue to monitor for PFAS compounds, as well as other emerging contaminants, on a regular basis to establish baseline levels so we can react if we start to see levels change.
+We will continue to monitor for PFAS compounds as part of our drinking water regulatory contaminant monitoring program.
 We are fully committed to ensuring safe and healthy drinking water that meets or exceeds all state and federal standards is provided to our community.
-Our investments in protecting our water source, monitoring for emerging contaminants, and improving our treatment processes are a critical part of this commitment.
+Our investments in protecting our water source, monitoring for contaminants, and improving our treatment processes are a critical part of this commitment.

 More Information